 Uncle Clem dove into the ditch and began to run towards the railroad, weaving and dropping to the ground, following the defensive maneuvers in which he had been trained.

 Gaining cover, he lay there amid the noise and fire of heavy artillery coming from the Canadian Air Force back-up planes.
 During a lull in the battle, he sprinted back to his carrier, dove into the cab, started the engine and sped back to base camp.

-After being missing for over 70 years, this Canadian soldier is finally laid to rest.
+Read the incredible story of how, after being missing for over 70 years, this Canadian soldier was finally laid to rest.

 An incredibly close shave

 Once there, he immediately went in to report to his commanding officer.
 After the debriefing, he saluted and went to leave.
 His commanding officer noticed a hole in the knapsack resting on Uncle Clem’s upper back and told him to take the knapsack off.
 Upon examination of the contents, he found that a bullet had entered the knapsack, deflected against his Gillette metal shaving kit, destroying the razor and and blades, before exiting alongside his neck.
 His shaving kit had saved his life!
 Who knows how many other soldiers’ lives may have been saved in this manner during both world wars?